headforwards-spd/headforwards-website/src/pages/info-pages/can-agile-work-in-local-authorities.md

     isRightImage: false
     isTwoColumns: true
     type: image-copy-component
-    title: 'No more business as usual '
+    title: "No more business as usual "
 ---